 The way to anyone’s heart is with these Easy Valentine's Day Heart Sugar Cookies!
 These lattice and marbled heart cookies are a fun twist to classic sugar cookies!

 These easy Valentine's day heart sugar cookies are definitely a sweet Valentine’s treat!
 These cookies are based off my easy dairy free sugar cookies.
 Of course, they would also be great for birthdays, baby showers, or any other special occasion!
 I think they would even make great party favors, too!

-Instead of decorating the sugar cookies with icing or a glaze, I wanted to do something totally different, so I made a lattice cookies!
+Instead of decorating them with icing or a glaze, I wanted to do something totally different, so I made a lattice design!
 Then I used all the scraps to make marbled cookies!

 They're easy to make.
 Don’t let the complicated design fool you!
 They may look complex, but I guarantee they are incredibly simple to make, but it does take some time!
 I think it’s totally worth it, though!

 No special equipment required: You don't need any fancy equipment apart from a hand mixer and cookie cutters.
 You could also cut them out using templates if you don't have any cookie cutters.

 What do these Valentine's Day heart sugar cookies taste like?

 They are firm and crunchy.
 There aren't any leaveners, so they don't puff up.
 As a result, they're perfect for making the cute lattice design.
 They are also buttery, but not too sweet.
 Since they're not overly sweet, you could also add other toppings, like melted chocolate and sprinkles, if you want.

 What you’ll need to make Easy Valentine's Day Heart Sugar Cookies:

 Butter: I use unsalted butter, but you could use salted if you prefer.